AHiggins98/bitvest/README.md

-# coinshare
+# bitvest
-CoinShare - Community-powered Bitcoin business platform
+Bitvest - Community-powered Bitcoin business platform

 TL;DR: A platform for contributor-owned businesses (people like you!) to earn Bitcoin, invest Bitcoin, and gain Bitcoin equity.